MAST: Model-Agnostic Sparsified Training: Experiments

 \section{Experiments}

 To empirically validate our theoretical framework and its implications, we focus on carefully controlled settings that satisfy the assumptions of our work.
 Specifically, we consider an $\ell_2$-regularized logistic regression optimization problem with the \textit{a5a} dataset from the LibSVM repository~\citep{chang2011libsvm}.
+See Appendix \ref{apdx:experiments} for further details and Appendix \ref{sec:add_experiments} for more results on other methods and sketches.